edgedb/imdbench/DEVELOP.rst

       $ make new-dataset people=5000 users=1000 reviews=100

 #.
 Load the data into the test databases via ``$ make load``.
 Alternatively,
-   you can run the loaders one at a time with the following commands:
+   you can run only the loaders you care about:

    .. code-block::